tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/errors.md

 sidebar_label: Errors
 ---

-Responses from the API use HTTP response codes to indicate general classes of success and error.
+Responses from the API use HTTP response codes to indicate overview classes of success and error.
 Error responses contain more detail about the error in the response body, in the `error_code` and `error_message` properties.
 Here is an example error response body for a requesting a non-existent resource:

 ```json